MIDDLE CHURCH HAS BEEN RE-PLANTED!

 - If you've had a bad church experience, we're ready to give you a good one!

-- We are a family... a hodgepodge of generations, personalities and passions - imperfect, vulnerable and ready to get to know you!
+- We are a family... a hodgepodge of generations, personalities and passions - imperfect, vulnerable and ready to welcome you!

 Middle Church and Manse - about 1900!
 DESCRIPTION OF AN EARLY SERVICE - The meetings of the early pastors with the people were in the open air.
 A pulpit of logs was temporarily erected, and log seats resting on the ground upon stones answered for those who wished to sit.
 But it was commonly the custom of the men and boys to remain standing, leaning against trees.
 The men, as was their usual custom, came to preaching with their guns.
 (There was concern of Indian attack.)
 The pulpit, when covered with boards, was called a tent.
 In warm weather, clothing being very scarce, the men frequently came to meeting without coats, and the (circuit riding) preacher, before reading the Psalm, usually took off his coat and spoke in his shirt sleeves.
 In cold or inclement weather, the people brought blankets and coverlets, and greatcoats and they sometimes built huge fires.